Schools Rugby

 U16 Pollock Cup

 Regional pool competition with the top teams from each pool competing in a provincial knockout competition for the Pollock Cup.
 Begins in September with the final in December.
+Also used to tier the further U16 competitions below

 U16 High Schools Trophy & Plate

-U15 High Schools Sevens
+U16 High Schools Shield

 U14 Bowl